 Enable's business plan calls for investment in capital improvements and additions.
-In Enable's Form 10-K for the year ended December 31, 2015, Enable stated that it expects that its expansion capital will be approximately \$375 million and its maintenance capital could range from approximately \$105 million to \$125 million for the year ending December 31, 2016.
-For example, Enable is currently constructing two cryogenic processing facilities that it plans to connect to its super-header system in Grady and Garvin County, Oklahoma, which Enable expects will add 400 MMcf per day of combined natural gas processing capacity.
-Enable expects that the first of the two new plants (the Bradley II Plant) will be completed in the second quarter of 2016.
-Enable expects that the second plant (the Wildhorse Plant), a 200 MMcf per day plant, will be completed in late 2017.
+In Enable's Form 10-K for the year ended December 31, 2016, Enable stated that it expects that its expansion capital could range from approximately \$455 million to \$575 million and its maintenance capital could range from approximately \$95 million to \$125 million for the year ending December 31, 2017.
+In the second quarter of 2016, Enable delayed the completion of the Wildhorse Plant, a cryogenic processing facility that it plans to connect to its super-header system in Garvin County, Oklahoma.
 Enable also plans to construct natural gas gathering and compression infrastructure to support producer activity.

 The construction of additions or modifications to Enable's existing systems, and the construction of new midstream assets, involves numerous regulatory, environmental, political and legal uncertainties, many of which are beyond Enable's control and may require the expenditure of significant amounts of capital, which may exceed its estimates.
 These projects may not be completed at the planned cost, on schedule or at all.
 The construction of new pipeline, gathering, treating, processing, compression or other facilities is subject to construction cost overruns due to labor costs, costs of equipment and materials such as steel, labor shortages or weather or other delays, inflation or other factors, which could be material.
 In addition, the construction of these facilities is typically subject to the receipt of approvals and permits from various regulatory agencies.
 Those agencies may not approve the projects in a timely manner, if at all, or may impose restrictions or conditions on the projects that could potentially prevent a project from proceeding, lengthen its expected completion schedule and/or increase its anticipated cost.
 Moreover, Enable's revenues and cash flows may not increase immediately upon the expenditure of funds on a particular project.
 For instance, if Enable expands an existing pipeline or constructs a new pipeline, the construction may occur over an extended period of time, and Enable may not receive any material increases in revenues or cash flows until the project is completed.
 In addition, Enable may construct facilities to capture anticipated future growth in production in a region in which such growth does not materialize.
-As a result, the new facilities may not be able to achieve Enable's expected investment return, which could adversely affect its results of operations and its ability to make cash distributions.
+As a result, the new facilities may not be able to achieve Enable's expected investment return, which could adversely affect its financial position, results of operations and ability to make cash distributions.

 In connection with Enable's capital investments, Enable may estimate, or engage a third party to estimate, potential reserves in areas to be developed prior to constructing facilities in those areas.
 To the extent Enable relies on estimates of future production in deciding to construct additions to its systems, those estimates may prove to be inaccurate due to numerous uncertainties inherent in estimating future production.
-As a result, new facilities may not be able to attract sufficient throughput to achieve expected investment return, which could adversely affect Enable's results of operations and its ability to make cash distributions.
-In addition, the construction of additions to existing gathering lines may be unavailable and Enable may not be able to capitalize on attractive expansion opportunities.
+As a result, new facilities may not be able to attract sufficient throughput to achieve expected investment return, which could adversely affect Enable's financial position, results of operations and ability to make cash distributions.
+In addition, the construction of additions to existing gathering and transportation assets may require new rights-of-way prior to construction.
+Those rights-of-way to connect new natural gas supplies to existing gathering lines may be unavailable and Enable may not be able to capitalize on attractive expansion opportunities.
 Additionally, it may become more expensive to obtain new rights-of-way or to renew existing rights-of-way.
-If the cost of renewing or obtaining new rights-of-way increases, Enable's results of operations and its ability to make cash distributions could be adversely affected.
+If the cost of renewing or obtaining new rights-of-way increases, Enable's financial position, results of operations and ability to make cash distributions could be adversely affected.